ARTICLE Issue 006

-Message from the Associate Provost Issue 004
+Message from the Associate Provost for Research and Graduate Studies

 Dr. Gary L. Harris

 As the new academic year begins, excitement is in the air on the Howard University campus as the University launches a campus-wide makeover with a $300 million investment into infrastructural improvement and building construction.

 Chief among the structural developments is the Howard Interdisciplinary Research